 The older ECH2O sensors (EC-10 and EC-20) operate at a low measurement frequency and are more strongly affected by ε″, meaning that there is often a positive relationship between temperature and measured VWC.
 The new generation of ECH2O sensors (EC-5, 5TM, 5TE) operate at a much higher measurement frequency and are much less affected by salts in the soil (ε″).
 With these sensors, the temperature sensitivity is generally small and can be either negative or positive.
 It should be noted that any ECH2O sensor buried at a depth of more than about 15 cm in the soil, or under a full vegetative canopy, will have little or no noticeable temperature sensitivity due to the very small diurnal fluctuations in soil temperature at these depths or under a closed canopy.

-The strategies described below for correcting the temperature sensitivity of ECH2O sensors are meant primarily for users who have sensors placed in the top 15 cm of the soil profile under a bare surface, or whose sensors otherwise undergo strong temperature cycling.
+The three strategies described below for correcting the temperature sensitivity of ECH2O sensors are meant primarily for users who have sensors placed in the top 15 cm of the soil profile under a bare surface, or whose sensors otherwise undergo strong temperature cycling.

 Strategy 1: multiple regression analysis